Honoring Our Heroes: Explore Muskegon's Military Monuments This Veterans Day

 Statue of General Philip Kearny at the Corner of Peck and Terrace

-Nicknamed “The One-Armed Devil.”
-Philip Kearny Jr. was a United States Army officer, notable for his leadership in the Mexican American War and American Civil War.
-Read more about Kearny and the beautiful Kearny Memorial Park and Fountain HERE
+Nicknamed “The One-Armed Devil,” Philip Kearny Jr. was a United States Army officer notable for his leadership in the Mexican-American War and the American Civil War.
+Learn more about Kearny and the beautiful Kearny Memorial Park and Fountain here.

 USS LST 393 Veterans Museum

-While not open for tours during winter, visitors can still and marvel at the exterior of the USS LST 393 Veterans Museum.
-Bike or walk along the Lakeshore Trail, or park at the Mart Dock to view her and the “Boogie Woogie Bugle Boy” sculpture.
-She is one of only two LSTs to survive in their original configuration.
-During her service she won battle stars for the Sicilian occupation, Salerno landings, and the Invasion of Normandy.
-The LST 393 made 75 voyages to foreign shores and was one of the only LSTs to be equipped with an airplane.
-The USS LST 393 is open for seasonal for tours between May and September.
+While tours are not available during winter, visitors can marvel at the exterior of the USS LST 393 Veterans Museum.
+Bike or walk along the Lakeshore Trail, or park at the Mart Dock to view this historic vessel and the “Boogie Woogie Bugle Boy” sculpture.
+The USS LST 393 is one of only two LSTs that have survived in their original configuration.
+During her service, she won battle stars for the Sicilian occupation, Salerno landings, and the Invasion of Normandy, completing 75 voyages to foreign shores.
+The museum offers seasonal tours from May to September.

 Boogie Woogie Bugle Boy at the Mart Dock

-“Boogie Woogie Bugle Boy” by sculptor Ari Norris is located near the bow of the USS LST 393 Veterans Museum.
-The statue represents Muskegon-born Clarence Zylman, the famed Boogie Woogie Bugler of World War II and topic of the famous Andrews Sisters song, later re-recorded by Bette Midler.
+The “Boogie Woogie Bugle Boy,” created by sculptor Ari Norris, is located near the bow of the USS LST 393 Veterans Museum.
+This statue honors Muskegon-born Clarence Zylman, the famed Boogie Woogie Bugler of World War II and the subject of the iconic Andrews Sisters song, later re-recorded by Bette Midler.

 USS Silversides Submarine Museum